steampixel/simplePHPRouter/README.md

 Do not forget to edit the basepath in .htaccess too if you are on Apache2.
 In order to run the test files correctly inside a basepath you should also adjust the navigation links inside the index.php.

+## Enable case sensitive routes and trailing slashes
+The second and third parameters of ```Route::run('/', false, false);``` are both set to false by default.
+You can enable case sensitive mode by setting the second parameter to true.
+By default the router will ignore trailing slashes.
+Set the third parameter to true to avoid this.

 ## Something does not work?
 * Dont forget to set the correct basepath as argument in your run method and in your .htaccess file.
 * Enable mod_rewrite in your Apache2 settings